Decals: Complete Early Poems

 About the Translators:

-Harris Feinsod is an assistant professor of English and Comparative Literature at Northwestern University.
-In addition to his research on the historical avant-gardes in Europe and the Americas, he is the director of the Open Door Archive, and has published many literary essays.
+Harris Feinsod is associate professor of English and Comparative Literature at Northwestern University.
+He is the author of a literary history, The Poetry of the Americas: From Good Neighbors to Countercultures, as well as many essays on modernist literature in Europe and the Americas.
+He is the director of Open Door Archive.